truenas/documentation/content/TrueCommand/Administration/Reports.md

 By default, the reports created by a user are available only to that user.
 To share a report with other users or teams, open the **Configure** <i class="fa fa-cog" aria-hidden="true" title="Settings"></i> menu > **Reports** screen and click *Share*.
-Reports can also be shared after generation.
+You can also share reports after generating them.

 ![ReportsSharing](/images/TrueCommand/1.3/ReportsSharing.png "Reports Sharing")

-Reports can be shared with individual users or entire teams.
+You can share reports with individual users or entire teams.
 Set either *OWNER* or *SHARED WITH* for the desired user.
 Users with the **SHARED WITH** status can view the report, while the **OWNER** status allows that user to edit the report.
 Clicking the **OWNER** or **SHARED WITH** text toggles every name in the list.